The 5 Best Golf Rangefinders

 Yes, it is fine to use the same rangefinder if it serves the purpose.
 Typically golf rangefinders are suitable for the nearest targets whereas hunting rangefinders are best for far-off targets.
 Golfers are allowed to use GPS and Laser beam rangefinders only to measure the distance.
 Rangefinders that provide information about elevation and play-like are not allowed.

-For the best result and functionality, it would prefer Leupold GX-5i3 to be my choice from the Best 5 Golf Rangefinders list.
-This is because, with Leupold GX-5i3, you can take this into both tournament-legal and other championships.
-On a side note, according to rule 14-3, you can take it to the tournament and will only get penalized if you use the slope adjusting features.
+For the best result and functionality, we would choose the Shot Scope PRO L1 for our top choice from the Best 5 Golf Rangefinders list.
+This is because, with Shot Scope, you can take this into both tournament-legal and other championships as it has slope function which can be switched on and off.

-These are the obviously the best golf rangefinders UK, however, if your budget is smaller and you’re looking for the best golf rangefinder for the money then our article on the best cheap golf rangefinders, is right here.
+These are the obviously the best golf rangefinders, however, if your budget is smaller and you’re looking for the best golf rangefinder for the money then our article on the best cheap golf rangefinders, is right here.